Dominique Dalcan: History

-In 2006, Dominique Dalcan released on his label, the Best of entitled Music hall which gathers his greatest pop songs with also some unreleased ones.
-It is consecrated by the daily newspaper Le Monde as "the pioneer of French pop".
-The same year, he will be victim of a heart attack.
-Dominique then moved away from music for two years.
+In 2006, Dominique Dalcan released an anthology entitled Music hall which included his greatest pop songs with also some unreleased ones.
+Dominique was lauded by the daily newspaper Le Monde as "the pioneer of French pop".
+The same year, he suffered a heart attack.
+Dominique then took a break from music for two years.

-In 2008, he collaborates with the young slam artist Luciole.
-Dominique Dalcan composes a large part of his songs and ensures the artistic realization.
-His first album Ombres was released in February 2009, awarded by L'Académie Charles-Cros.
+In 2008, he collaborated with the young slam artist Luciole.
+Dominique Dalcan composes much of his own music.
+His first album Ombres, released in February 2009, was awarded by L'Académie Charles-Cros.

 Throughout his career, Dominique Dalcan has collaborated with both variety artists (Camille, Zazie, Hubert-Felix Thiefaine) and renowned electronic artists (Autechre, Ryuichi Sakamoto, Isolée aka Rajko Müller, Fila Brazillia).

-In 2010, Dominique Dalcan released a new single in French, Paratonnerre, and is back on the air in 2011.
+In 2010, Dominique Dalcan released a new single in French, Paratonnerre, and was back on the air in 2011.

 In 2013, he opened for Vanessa Paradis during the Love Songs Tour.

-In 2014, Dominique releases the album Hirundo on Pias.
+In 2014, Dominique released the album Hirundo on Pias.

-He also works with video.
-His personal work on this medium leads him, among other things, to realize his stage projections.
+He also works with video, leading him, among other things, to produce his own stage projections.
 Today, he incorporates sound design in his installations and intervenes on many projects by consulting music.

 In 2017, Dalcan will release his new transversal creation, entitled Temperance.
 It speaks about his subject of a "post-electronic" universe, in that machines are used as real instruments.
-On Saturday, February 10, 2018, the album receives the Victoire de la Musique award in the category of Electronic or Dance Album of the Year.
+On Saturday, February 10, 2018, the album was awarded the Victoire de la Musique award in the category of Electronic or Dance Album of the Year.

-In 2019, volume 2 of "Temperance" is released.
-He is assimilated to the French electro scene like Rone.
+In 2019, volume 2 of "Temperance" was released.
+He is an important part of the French electro scene like Rone.
 The first single is entitled "Small Black Piece of Field" produced by the artist on the theme of the anthropocene.

 He directed the video clip "Done Enough For Your Man", the first extract from the album "Temperance 2" with the participation of the French actress Valérie Kaprisky.

-In 2020, he plays for the first time "A woman saved my life" at the Centquatre in Paris.
+In 2020, for the first time he played "A woman saved my life" at the Centquatre in Paris.
 This sound and video installation is experienced as an immersive environment.
 Voices and testimonies intertwine and mix, materializing a narrative with multiple voices, a collective memory.
-Conducted in collaboration with several musicians and singers from the Arab world, this performance is composed of songs (French, English, Arabic), on sounds that make acoustic instruments from the Near East cohabit with the assertive electronic textures that have become Dominique Dalcan's trademark.
+Conducted in collaboration with several musicians and singers from the Arab world, this performance comprises songs in French, English, and Arabic, and blends acoustic instruments from the Near East with the assertive electronic textures that have become Dominique Dalcan's trademark.

-In 2020, Dominique took part in the compilation orchestrated by the techno musician Molecule with its opening track: Run Around The Block, an ode to support confinement.
+In 2020, Dominique took part in the compilation orchestrated by the techno musician Molecule with its opening track Run Around The Block, an ode to support confinement.
 The profits will go to the Fondation de France to fight against COVID-19.
-The record will be record of the week on France Inter.
+The record was record of the week on France Inter.